TotalAV vs. Microsoft Defender 2026: Comprehensive Security or Seamless Integration?

 Read Microsoft Defender Review

-TotalAV offers a range of plans, with the Antivirus Pro plan starting at $29.00/yr (first year only) before renewing at $99/yr, making it an excellent value for those seeking essential protection at a low cost.
+TotalAV offers a range of plans, with the Antivirus Pro plan starting at $19.00/first yr before renewing at $99/yr, making it an excellent value for those seeking essential protection at a low cost.
 This plan covers all the basics of online threat protection, which is ideal for users who need straightforward security without additional frills.

-TotalAV's higher-tier plans, such as Internet Security for $39.00/yr (first year only) and Total Security for $49.00/yr (first year only), offer added features like a VPN and full online protection, catering to users looking for more comprehensive security solutions.
+TotalAV's higher-tier plans, such as Internet Security for $39.00/first yr and Total Security for $49.00/first yr, offer added features like a VPN and full online protection, catering to users looking for more comprehensive security solutions.

-Microsoft's Family plan at $119.99/yr offers even more value for households, providing coverage for up to 6 people and 5 devices each.
+Microsoft's Family plan at $129.99/yr offers even more value for households, providing coverage for up to 6 people and 5 devices each.

 TotalAV offers a straightforward discount for the first year plus a 30-day money-back guarantee, while Microsoft offers a one-month free trial, but lacks a traditional money-back guarantee.